Robf94/rf-PRINT.WORK-fe/README.md

 This app is responsive, and works across devices of all screen widths.
 This was achieved mostly using Tailwind, with some minor custom CSS tweaks for more specific cases.

-Thanky you for taking the time to look at my project! :relaxed:
+Thank you for taking the time to look at my project! :relaxed: